xwmx/nb/README.md

-  move       Move a note to a different notebook. notebook   Manage the current notebook. notebooks  Manage notebooks. open       Open a bookmark in your system's primary web browser. peek       Open a bookmark in your terminal web browser. remote     Get, set, and remove the remote URL for the notebook. rename     Rename a note. search     Search notes.
+  move       Move a note to a different notebook. notebook   Manage the current notebook. notebooks  Manage notebooks. open       Open a bookmark in the primary web browser or edit a note. peek       Open a bookmark in your terminal web browser or show a note. remote     Get, set, and remove the remote URL for the notebook. rename     Rename a note. search     Search notes.